10 Minute Pumpkin Dip Recipe (High Protein)

 Serving Suggestions & Storage

-- We love this pumpkin dip with ginger snaps, but it’s also delicious with apple or pear slices.
-If you can’t find ginger snaps, vanilla wafers, or graham crackers are great alternatives.
+- We love this pumpkin dip with ginger snaps, graham crackers, shortbread cookies, and apple or pear slices.

 - Try serving this creamy pumpkin dip recipe with pumpkin bread for an even more decadent treat.
 Pumpkin on pumpkin!